OnePlus Pad Review: Dressed up with nowhere to go

 People use them in various ways, and it’s difficult to gauge what’s worth it, what’s a fair price and if you should even buy one.
 Everyone needs a laptop, but for many, tablets are non-essential accessories.
 So figuring out where the OnePlus Pad fits in all this has been a struggle.

-OnePlus isn’t one to be left behind, and with the threat of a Pixel tablet looming, the Shenzhen-based company decided to cross the tablet line first.
+OnePlus isn’t one to be left behind, and with the threat of a Pixel Tablet looming, the Shenzhen-based company decided to cross the tablet line first.
 However, as we saw with the launch of the OnePlus Watch a few years ago, it’s not always best to be first.

 Undoubtedly, OnePlus fans will be excited to see a tablet of this calibre from the company.
 But for everyone else, it might be a tough sell without a compelling ecosystem and mature tablet software.